-About The Center
+About Ashé Cultural Arts Center

-Ashé also has several other innovative programs and projects in various stages of development.
+Ashé also has several innovative programs and projects in various stages of development.
 All of these endeavors are designed to utilize culture to foster human development, civic engagement and economic justice in the African-American community.
 EOG/Ashé and its principals have been the recipients of several prestigious honors, including the 2001 New Orleans Multi-Cultural Tourism Network's New Product Award, a 2004 New Orleans Mayor's Arts Award, and the 2007 Big Easy Award for Best Ethnic Dance Production (The Origin of Life on Earth: An African Creation Myth), 2018 Essence Excellence Award for Community/Activism, and more.